CDS STUDENT

 SERIES

-Join us every Friday for cutting-edge research presentations across data science, AI, and beyond.
-By students, for students.
+Join us every Friday at Boston University Faculty of Computing and Data Sciences (CDS) for cutting-edge research presentations by CDS PhD students across data science, AI, and beyond.

-Fridays • 12–1 PM • Boston University Center for Computing and Data Science 1646
+Fridays • 12–1 PM • Duan Family Center for Computing and Data Science 1646

 What We Do

-We are a student-run organization at Boston University Computing and Data Science dedicated to fostering knowledge sharing and academic growth within the community.
+We are a student-run initiative within the PhD department of Boston University Faculty of Computing & Data Sciences, dedicated to fostering knowledge sharing and academic growth across our community.

 Our Mission?